Miguel Induráin: Physiology

 According to the University of Ferrara, which conducted tests on Induráin, his strength came from his body's superior physiology.
 His blood carried 7 litres of oxygen around his body per minute, compared to 3–4 litres for an ordinary person and 5–6 litres for fellow riders.
 His cardiac output was 50 litres a minute; a fit amateur cyclist's is about 25 litres.
 Induráin's lung capacity was 7.8 litres, compared to an average of 6 litres.
 His resting pulse was as low as 28 BPM, compared to an average 60–72 bpm, which meant his heart would be less strained in the tough mountain stages.
 His VO2 max was 88 ml/kg/min; in comparison, Lance Armstrong's was 83.8 ml/kg/min and Greg LeMond's was more than 92 ml/kg/min.

 He consulted the Italian professor Francesco Conconi (famous for pioneering EPO use in sport) from 1987 and his weight dropped from 85 kg to 78 kg under his guidance, "changing himself into an all-round rider", said Philippe Brunel in L'Équipe.
 He was 10 kg lighter than when he was a junior.

 Induráin was subjected to further physical testing at age 46, 14 years after his retirement, in a 2012 published study to determine age-related fitness decline.
 His maximal values were oxygen uptake 5.29 L/min (57.4 mL · kg-1 · min-1) and aerobic power output 450 W (4.88 W/kg) and was found to have seen greater changes in body composition than aerobic capacity as he weighed 92 kg at the time.
 However, his absolute maximal and submaximal oxygen uptake and power output in 2012 still compared favorably with those exhibited by active professional cyclists.

 Critics

-Although Induráin, who has always denied doping, has never been banned or given a positive test for any sports-enhancing drug (with the exception of salbutamol), some remain skeptical of his achievements.
+Although Induráin, who has always denied doping, has never been banned or given a positive test for any sports-enhancing drug, some remain skeptical of his achievements.
 Anti-doping expert Sandro Donati released information showing Induráin and his Banesto team were clients of Dr. Francesco Conconi, who was later found to be doping many of his cyclist clients.
 The Banesto team confirmed it met Conconi but only to conduct Conconi tests on its cyclists.
 Former Festina coach Antonie Vayer has also cast doubt on Induráin's abilities, claiming only "mutants" could have performed at the level he did.